Trading Up

 Firstly, not every startup is built to be sold.

 Those are great questions.
-What does it mean to be a good ancestor?
 There are different ways to create value in the long term, and one of them is to be an owner rather than a trader.

-Secondly, very few startups are able to be sold.
+Secondly, very few startups can be sold.

-🔄 Exit == Investment
+Exit == Investment

 Ownership is complicated.

 Sometimes the thing being sold is the whole company.
 Sometimes it’s only a portion of the company (what we more commonly call: capital raising).
 In both cases the existing owners are trading shares in the startup for capital.
 In both cases the company is being sold.
-The only real difference is where the new capital ends up - when taking investment the money is typically invested in the company itself to fund future growth, but when a company is acquired the capital is paid directly to the founders and investors and in many cases to the wider team involved as well.
+The only real difference is where the new capital ends up - when raising capital the money is typically invested in the company itself to fund future growth, but when a company is acquired the money is paid directly to the founders and investors and in many cases to the wider team involved as well.

-In this way it makes no sense for us to celebrate when startups raise capital from international investors but worry about companies being “lost” to overseas owners when startups are sold outright.
+It makes no sense for us to celebrate when startups raise capital from international investors but worry about companies being “lost” to overseas owners when startups are sold outright.
 Those are two versions of the same transaction.

 Perhaps some examples would help to demonstrate the flaws in this?

-Consider Vend and Seequent, who each announced their acquisitions on the same day in March 2021.
+Consider Vend and Seequent, who each announced their acquisitions on the same day in March 2021.2

-So, when was Vend actually sold? 🤔
+When was Vend actually sold?

-So, when was Seequent “lost” to New Zealand?
+When exactly was Seequent “lost” to New Zealand?

 The important number in each of these exits is not the headline sale price, or even the portion of capital that was returned to New Zealanders, but rather the gains or difference between the amount invested and the amount returned.
 That’s much more difficult to calculate from the outside looking in, so it is very rarely reported.